 Once a doctor has diagnosed a patient with a torn disc, he or she will typically prescribe a conservative treatment plan.
 This may include one or more of the following:

 - Pain medications, either prescription or over the counter

 - Hot or cold therapy

 - Epidural steroid injections

-It is important to note that these treatments should only be followed under the supervision of a physician.
+It is important to note that these treatments should only be followed under the supervision of a doctor.
 If not done properly, exercise may cause further injury to the neck or back.
-Pain medications may interact with other drugs, which can cause very serious complications.
+Pain medications may interact with other drugs, potentially causing complications.

-Some patients may also find relief from alternative treatments such as herbal supplements, acupuncture, massage therapy, chiropractics, yoga and Pilates.
-Often, patients choose to follow these treatments in conjunction with the conservative therapies prescribed by their physicians, while others choose to utilize alternative methods as primary treatments.
+Some patients may also find relief from alternative treatments such as herbal supplements, acupuncture, massage therapy, chiropractic care, yoga and Pilates.
+Often, patients with a torn disc choose to follow these treatments in conjunction with the conservative therapies prescribed by their doctors, while others choose to utilize alternative methods as primary treatments.
 Like any form of treatment, alternative therapies should only be pursued in close partnership with your primary care doctor to ensure they are compatible with your existing care.

 Surgery can become a serious consideration for a torn disc if weeks or months of conservative treatment have not brought the relief necessary to comfortably engage in regular activities.
 There are two primary approaches to torn disc surgery: traditional open spine procedures and minimally invasive procedures.
 Although both types of surgery involve the goal of removing disc material that is the source of nerve compression or irritation, there are major differences in the way they are performed.
 If you do find yourself exploring surgery for a torn disc, get in touch with the caring team at Laser Spine Institute.
 Our minimally invasive spine surgery is performed by board-certified surgeons+ on an outpatient basis, offering many advantages to our patients.

 We’re happy to provide a free MRI review* to determine if you are a potential candidate for one of our procedures.